yeokjunn/RealTime-FaceMask-Detection/README.md

 # RealTime-FaceMask-Detection
-Jupyter Python code for a real-time webcam face mask detection program using OpenCV
+Jupyter Python code for a real-time webcam face mask detection program using OpenCV, TensorFlow and Keras.